 - Records of tax and bank statements

-- Proof of valuable property of collateral
+- Proof of property as collateral

 Small Business Administration (SBA) Loan for Small Business Owners

 SBA is a government agency that aims to help entrepreneurs get the funding they need.
-Unfortunately, many say the process takes too long and may even be longer than with banks.
+Unfortunately, many say the process takes too long and may even be longer than banks.
 It may be due to the organization not providing the funds themselves.
 They connect the borrower with one of their lending partners, such as a local bank.

 Nevertheless, SBA has several loan products, including 504 and general purpose 7(a) loans.
 Most of the products cover business start-up costs, expansion, or cash flow.
 To qualify, the requirements are:

 - Solid credit history and good personal credit score